Lespleiades/ST32X-32-bits-fantasy-console/README.md

 ## What is ST32X?

-**ST32X** is a fantasy console — an imaginary piece of hardware that never existed, fully emulated in software.
-Inspired by the golden age of 16-bit/32-bit consoles and designed for 2D pixelart games, it combines the nostalgia of classic game hardware with a clean, modern **32-bit linear architecture**.
+**ST32X** is a fantasy console — an imaginary console that never existed.
+Inspired by the golden age of 16-bit/32-bit consoles and arcade machine fully designed for 2D pixel-art games, it combines the nostalgia of classic game hardware with a clean, **32-bit linear architecture RISC**.

-You write programs in **ST32X Assembly**, assemble them into a binary ROM, and the emulator runs them — complete with graphics, sound, and gamepad input.

-It is a complete system built from scratch:

-- A **custom CPU** with a 32-bit address space and 16 general-purpose registers
-- A **GPU** with 6 display layers, 256 sprites, hardware scrolling and collision detection
-- An **APU** with 16 wavetable audio channels at 44100 Hz
-- A **custom assembler** that turns `.asm` source files into runnable binaries (Roms)
-- **SDL2** for window rendering, audio output, and gamepad support

 ---

 ## ST32X vs. 32-Bit Era Consoles: Technical Comparison

 The **ST32X** is a unique entry in the fantasy console landscape.
-While commercial machines of the mid-90s pushed for raw 3D power, the ST32X focuses on a **streamlined architecture and direct register manipulation**, making it feel more like a "Neo-Geo on steroids" than a PlayStation.
+While commercial machines of the mid-90s pushed for raw 3D power, the ST32X focuses on a 2D games.

 ## Technical Comparison Table